 Paypal is the main way I am paid, since it is a recognized and secure payment system that requires little more than an email address to send somebody money.
 I can accept payments in multiple currencies, and transfer money to my bank account on demand.

 Of course, there are fees (HUGE FEES!) associated with this service (in the form of a percentage of some payments received, as well as hidden currency conversion charges), but I view this as the cost of doing business.
 At least I don’t have an office space to pay for as well.

-Click here to get started with Transferwise (I will get a small referral fee if you use this link).
+Click here to get started with Wise (I will get a small referral fee if you use this link).

 I have a few payments that come through via bank wire transfer, mainly for regular columns that I write.
 This is great for large and/or regular income streams, since it reduces fees that would normally be charged by Paypal.

 Unfortunately if the bank transfer is international, you will pay a hefty fee to receive the money.
-Again, see above re: Transferwise!
+Again, see above re: Wise!

 Although it’s rare, I still do get an occasional cheque in the mail.
 This goes to my “permanent address” in Canada (aka: my designated representative at home, aka: Mum), and gets deposited into my bank account by my loving “designated representative”.
 Thanks, Mum!

 See also: Things to do to Prepare for Full-Time or Long-Term Travel

 Because my income is as low as it is, and my expenses (many of which are tax-deductible) make up a substantial portion of my income, I don’t pay tax!